Militello in Val di Catania

 Related links

-Must-see and do in Militello in Val di Catania:
+Things to Do in Militello in Val di Catania

 - Chiesa Madre di San Nicolò e del Santissimo Salvatore: This imposing Baroque church dominates the main square and features a richly decorated façade with multiple tiers, columns, and statues.
 The interior is equally impressive, with chapels, altarpieces, and vaulted ceilings painted with religious scenes.
 It stands as one of the finest examples of post-earthquake Sicilian Baroque architecture.